 4.64 Cemeteries are part of an area's green infrastructure.
 Prestwick Cemetery is located close to the boundary of the Neighbourhood Plan area, near Newcastle Airport.
 It is estimated that the space available for internments is likely to be used within approximately 7-9 years.
 Policy PNP 17 therefore supports proposals to extend the existing cemetery or the development of a new cemetery in a suitable location.
-The Castle Morpeth District Local Plan and the emerging Northumberland Core Strategy both indicate the need for a relief road to the east of Ponteland Village.
+The Castle Morpeth District Local Plan protects a route for a relief road to the east of Ponteland Village.
 Any cemetery extension should be mindful of this strategic objective.